Igoryn23/rsschool-cv/cv.md

 ### English level

-- Pre-intermedite
+- Pre-intermedite.

 But speaking skills is worse and it level is about elementary